01 of 10

 To begin building the Adirondack chair-style Loveseat Glider Rocker, we'll start by cutting the feet for the base of the glider rocker out of 2x4 on the band saw.
-You can cut these feet in any shape that you like as long as it is something similar to the shape on page 3 of the Free Plans you downloaded in step 1.
+You can cut these feet in any shape that you like as long as it is something similar to the shape in the picture above.

 Next, using your circular saw or compound miter saw, cut two 2x4 sections at 16" and round over the four corners with a 1" radius on your band saw.
-These two pieces will form the tops of the base sides (as shown on Page 3 of the plans).
+These two pieces will form the tops of the base sides.

-With each of these ten pieces cut, set up your table saw with a stacked dado blade set to cut half-lap joints in the foot, top and two vertical pieces of each side of the base, as shown on page 3 of the free plans.
+With each of these ten pieces cut, set up your table saw with a stacked dado blade set to cut half-lap joints in the foot, top and two vertical pieces of each side of the base.

 Now would be a good time to sand each of the two base side assemblies.
 Pay special attention to the curved cuts from the band saw.

-After both base sides are completed, install the two spreaders between the two bases, as shown on page 2 of the free plans.
-These two spreaders should be centered on the top and bottom of the base sides, as shown.
-Attach using 2-1/2" deck screws.Continue to 3 of 10 below.
+After both base sides are completed, install the two spreaders between the two bases.
+These two spreaders should be centered on the top and bottom of the base sides.
+Attach using 2 1/2" deck screws.Continue to 3 of 10 below.

 03 of 10

 Assemble the Sides of the Chair